Blog Archive

 "There's a club if you'd like to go You could meet somebody who really loves you"

-"So you go and you stand on your own And you leave on your own And you go home and you cry And you want to die"
+And you leave on your own And you go home and you cry And you want to die"

 So, when I heard these girls sing this verse with such joy and happiness I thought, "what the fucking actual fuck."
 Did they not hear what he was saying?
 Did they not program it?
-Was I the only one who could be confused as the person in the lyrics?
+Was I the only one who could be confused as the actual person in the lyrics?
 Ah, I learned later on, fuck 'em.
-Bunch a kids who couldn't make it in the pop crowd so they made their own pop crowed but called it the "goth" crowd but it still had all the top kids, middle kids, lower kids.
-You have to dress this way, have your hair this way, and above all, every boy had to wear eyeliner.
+Bunch a kids who couldn't make it in the pop crowd so they made their own pop crowd but called it the "goth" crowd.
+But it still had all the top kids, middle kids, lower kids.

-One time when I got in a real burn on someone which was quickly ignored, I gave a simple answer to that one, "because 'my' parents love me.
-And it would cause them great distress to see me in eyeliner."
 I actually said that to one kid, he kind of deflated like a balloon, but then tried to think about it, perhaps philosophically, and just gave up and started talking about drilling a 13 year old girl [sicko] although it should be noted he was barely 16 and couldn't drive, so they were actually only around 2 years apart.
-Either way, "contributing to the delinquency of a minor" was a federal Penn type offence where I lived.
+Either way, "contributing to the delinquency of a minor" was a Federal Penn type offence where I lived.

-Anywho, just to piss all the Smith fan's off, I always much preferred the 1990's cover by the guy from the Psychedelic Furs with his 90's band "Love Spit Love" to the original.
+Anywho, just to piss all the Smiths fan's off, I always much preferred the 1990's cover by the guy from the Psychedelic Furs with his 90's band "Love Spit Love" to the original.
 It just sounded so much more tragic.
 Morrisey's vocals were too on spot and on que and sounded exactly like they "should" sound, which was like vanilla, or fluffy chocolate icing.
 "Love Spit Love" was kind of loose and wild like a Rolling Stones song (following the bass player as opposed to the drummer.)

 "When you say "it's gonna happen now" Well, when exactly do you mean?
 See I've already waited too long And all my hope is gone."

 Fuck all you 80's goth kids, you couldn't tell "Kick in the Eye" from the Cure.
 Couldn't tell "Dancing at the Funeral Party" from Bauhaus.
-Had absolutely no clue what the name of Skinny Puppy song that was playing was, much less the album.
-You had your black Jeanie pants and your liquid eyeliner and your teased up hair and I had my solemn dignity that was more Gothic than any of those posers.
-I actually read the Gothic vampire stories and books.
-I actually went places, alone, quite often, haunting, and reveled in my solitary existence.
-While you all just hung together just like any preppie crowd.
-Had your own kinds of "jocks" and "geeks."
-Piss of to the lot.
+Had absolutely no clue what the name of a popular Skinny Puppy song that was playing was, much less the album.
+You had your black Jeanie pants, and your liquid eyeliner, and your teased up hair, and I;

 https://www.blogger.com/profile/00775891213456860161